 In June 2021, the first two reports for this project were published.
-Report 2021-09 contains results for the reanalysis of archived subglacial till samples collected in the 1990s and 2000s and stored at the Geological Survey of Canada in Ottawa and the British Columbia Geological Survey in Ottawa.
+Report 2021-09 contains results for reanalysis results from the first batch of archived subglacial till samples collected in the 1990s and 2000s and stored at the Geological Survey of Canada in Ottawa and the British Columbia Geological Survey in Victoria.

 1,700 recovered till samples were analyzed by Bureau Veritas Commodities Laboratory in Vancouver, BC for 53 minor and trace elements by inductively coupled plasma–mass spectrometry (ICP-MS) and inductively coupled plasma–emission spectrometry (ICP-ES).
 The reanalysis of archived samples using current laboratory techniques significantly improves the utility of the existing provincial till geochemical database.

 The digital data is presented in two database files:

 - GBC Report 2021-09 Digital Data File 1: Includes new analytical results for archived till samples collected during regional till surveys conducted by the GSC in the 1990s.